 “To achieve life mastery and be worthy of a life well lived, we must take action, ownership, and responsibility for our choices.
 Our date with destiny is not about reaching a final destination.
 It is about how fully we live the journey.” – Will Craig

-Are you tired of setting goals and becoming discouraged or even distracted by demands life has placed at your doorstep?
+Are you tired of setting goals and becoming discouraged or even distracted by the demands life has placed at your doorstep?

 Does time seem to be flying by, yet, you feel like you are standing still?